ryansheehy0/Neo-C/Readme.md

 - There is no implicit casting/converting in C++.
   - Float literals have to have decimal points.
 Ex: `10.0`
   - Integer literals cannot have decimal points.
 Ex: `10`

+There shouldn't be a convert library.
+Just treat the data type as a function.
+Ex:  `bool(Type val)`
+  - This can be inbuilt into the language without needing any extra keywords.
+  - Avoids having to include a library
+  - Can be evaluated at compile time if applicable by the compiler.
+    - The user shouldn't have to worry about that.

 Not Done: